Soothing Bedside Oil Lamp

 Smart devices act as a distraction due to their ability to reel someone in and keep them online for a long time.

-“To help with sleep problems, the dimmer is the most powerful tool, as is winding down to keep the production on melatonin going.”
+Dr Kram told us that "to help those with sleep problem, the light dimmer is the most powerful too, as is winding down to continue the production of melatonin in the body."

 Average person begins to produce Melatonin